kolotaev/iron-cache/README.md

 | `put`	        | Put an item with specific data into a cache |
 | `incr`	    | Increments the numeric value of an item in a cache |
 | `del`	        | Delete a value from a cache stored at key |

-## Usage

-*iron-cache* client provides a variety of ways you can work with it.
-See below.

 ### Configuration